Coffee 101: How Do I Get Started With Coffee?

 A manual drip device could be as cheap as $10, up to over $50 depending on the size and material.
 Filters will cost extra, usually between $5–15 for a pack of 100.
 You will need to use the right type of filter for the brewing device, so check to see if they use a proprietary filter or a more common one.

-Electric coffee grinders fall in many price ranges, but in our experience the cheapest reliable models start around $80-90.
-Our long-standing best seller for entry level electric grinders is the Baratza Encore, which retails at just under $150.
+Electric coffee grinders fall in many price ranges, but in our experience the cheapest reliable models start around $100.
+Our long-standing best seller for entry-level electric grinders is the Baratza Encore, which retails at just under $170.
 From there, you can expect modest but noticeable improvements as you spend more.
 Baratza's grinders demonstrate this well, as you'll find distinct steps up as you work your way up their offerings toward the high-end Forte BG.
 Up to around $1,000, there are often clear gains from upgrading to the next level, and after that you begin to see more specialized models with smaller incremental improvements.
 For some enthusiasts, this is where you might consider commercial models instead, and at that point you’ve probably already decided to fully commit to making coffee at home to the best of your ability.

 Automatic coffee makers aren’t all that expensive, though the models we find perform the best will be more costly than your average drip machine.
-The Specialty Coffee Association has a list of "approved" coffee makers, which earn their seal of approval by brewing according to a few specific conditions.
-Namely, the coffee maker must brew at an appropriate temperature (usually around 200 F) consistently and accurately.
+The Specialty Coffee Association has a list of certified coffee makers, which earn their seal of approval by brewing according to a few specific conditions.
+Namely, the coffee maker must brew at an appropriate temperature consistently and accurately.
 This isn’t a long list of brewers, but in our experience the approval is well-earned.
 Bonavita makes a whole line of automatic brewers, many of which carry the SCA seal of approval.
 Their products range from around $100 to near $200, and offer a variety of features and capacities to meet anyone’s needs.
 There are also fancier automatic brewers like the Technivorm Moccamaster, Behmor Connected Brewer, the Ratio Eight, or the Wilfa Precision.
 These machines can soar in price, but offer nicer aesthetics, upgraded materials, even more improved functionality.

 Our curated brewing bundles do cover a few different tiers of equipment, so if you’re looking for a simplified way to shop for the gear that you want, we’d recommend starting there.